Tidal perturbations of an extreme mass ratio inspiral around a Kerr black hole: Tidal deformation of ISCO and LR

+From Fig.~\ref{fig:absolute_radius_shifts} one can clearly see that, for increasing values of the black-hole spin, the tidal perturbation drives the ISCO and LR radii for prograde orbits closer to their unperturbed values.
+For retrograde orbits, the behavior is reversed, and the difference between the perturbed and unperturbed radii increases as one approaches the extremal limit $\chi \to 1$.
+This is consistent with the discussion above: increasing spin pushes prograde (retrograde) orbits to smaller (larger) radii, where tidal effects are correspondingly suppressed (enhanced).
+The same trend applies to all orbital quantities considered, including the frequency and redshift shifts.
+We provide plots for the tidal corrections of the remaining observables relevant for the ISCO and LR orbits (energy, angular momentum, impact parameter, frequency, and redshift) in App.~\ref{app:absolute_tidal_shifts}.

-Finally, while several analyses in the literature restrict attention to the subextremal regime $0 < |a| < M$, we find no indication of pathological behavior as $|a| \rightarrow M$ in the static ($\omega=0$) sector considered here.
-In particular, the metric perturbation reconstructed in the ORG, as well as the associated observable quantities derived from the secular Hamiltonian, remain regular in this limit.
-This suggests that, within the assumptions of our framework, namely vacuum, quadrupolar, and slowly varying tidal perturbations, the extremal Kerr case is approached smoothly.
+Finally, while several analyses in the literature restrict attention to the subextremal regime $0<|\chi|<1$, we find no indication of pathological behavior as $|\chi|\to 1$ in the static ($\omega=0$) sector considered here.
+In particular, in the prograde case, the unperturbed ISCO and LR radii approach the horizon in the extremal limit, $r_{+}|_{\chi=1}=M$, and the corresponding first-order tidal shifts vanish.
+Thus, the tidally corrected quantities coincide smoothly with their unperturbed extremal Kerr values.
+In the retrograde case, the orbits remain at finite radius outside the horizon in the extremal limit, and the corresponding tidal shifts approach finite, nonzero values.
+We have explicitly evaluated these limits, finding regular behavior for all orbital quantities, although the magnitude of the shifts is enhanced relative to the prograde case.

+We note, however, that to make a more quantitative comment about geodesic motion in the extremal case, one needs to perform a more extensive study of the near-horizon region~\cite{Kapec:2019hro}.
+Our analysis should therefore be understood within the present far-region, static, quadrupolar framework.
+Within these assumptions, the metric perturbation reconstructed in the ORG and the associated quantities derived from the secular Hamiltonian behave smoothly in the extremal limit.